quicwg/multipath/draft-ietf-quic-multipath.md

 If the peer cannot send on a path and no data is received on the path, the idle time-out will close the path.
-If, before the idle timer expires, a new Connection ID gets issued by its peer over another path, the endpoint can re-activate the path by sending a packet with a new Connection ID on that path.
+If, before the idle timer expires, a new Connection ID gets issued by its peer, the endpoint can re-activate the path by sending a packet with a new Connection ID on that path.

 If the sender retires a Connection ID that is still used by